 First Start Partnerships for Children and Families is required under the law to maintain compliance with all local and state Department of Health regulations including but not limited to reporting communicable diseases in children and staff members, maintaining a hygienic environment and proper storage and service of food items.
-Staff members can find a copy of these regulations in the area of applicable health postings and the company website of the First Start Partnerships for Children and Families.
+For further information and resource materials, as it relates to classroom health and safety, please go to the Health and Safety Manual which is found in KRONOS/ UKG, under My Company, and Documents.
 Staff members are required to comply with all posted and expressed policies and procedures to ensure compliance with Department of Health regulations.